Quedlinburg Itala fragment

-The Quedlinburg Itala fragment (Berlin, Staatsbibliothek Preussischer Kulturbesitz, Cod. theol. lat. fol.
+The Quedlinburg Itala fragment (Berlin, Staatsbibliothek Preußischer Kulturbesitz, Cod. theol. lat. fol.
 485) is a fragment of six folios from a large 5th-century illuminated manuscript of an Old Latin Itala translation of parts of 1 Samuel of the Old Testament.
 It was probably produced in Rome in the 420s or 430s.
 It is the oldest surviving illustrated biblical manuscript and has been in the Berlin State Library since 1875-76.
 The pages are approximately 305 x 205 mm large.

 The fragments were found from 1865 onwards (two in 1865, two in 1867, one in 1887) re-used in the bindings of different books that had been bound in the 17th century in the town of Quedlinburg, home of Quedlinburg Abbey, a large Imperial monastery, where the manuscript may well have spent much of its life.

 The illustrations are grouped in framed miniatures occupying an entire page, with between two and five miniatures per page, with the corresponding text being on the other side of the pages; there are fourteen miniatures in total.
 One folio contains only text.
 The illustrations, although much damaged, are done in the illusionistic style of late antiquity.